Mindstormsman/flaME/README.md

 # Known Issues

+Droids made with "Convert to Design" fail to appear in game

+	I'm not sure where this bug occurs, if it's when compiling or when the game loads the map

 Most Levels -- Failed to set label ____ on unit with Id ____

 	Labels can't be added to building upgrades yet, Important